pipe-cd/pipecd/docs/content/en/blog/ci-cd-gap-fulfill-with-pipecd.md

 After the release of the EventWatcher update, the community provided positive feedback about resolving the connection issues between CI and CD.
 However, we notice some limitations when using PipeCD in very complex projects with many microservices in the same repository.

 Each event sent to PipeCD to trigger a deployment can actually be shared to trigger multiple deployments.
-This is obvious because container images are shared across many different services.
-For example, changes related to protos or common shared libraries, such as logging and metrics libraries, lead to multiple deployments at once.
+This is obvious, for example, changes related to protos or common shared libraries, such as logging and metrics libraries, lead to multiple deployments at once.

 ![](/images/eventwatcher-trigger-multi-deployments.png)